FORGE | Re-fabricator unit for Haven-2

 Supporting crew comfort by maintaining a calm, uncluttered habitat.

-FORGE is mounted on a sliding track, which allows it to be pulled all the way out of the payload housing wall for routine maintenance.
+FORGE is mounted on a sliding track, which allows it to be pulled all the way out of the payload housing wall for easy-access, routine maintenance.

 Next